rotundasoftware/cartero/README.md

 ### The Asset Library

 Keep all your assets, regardless of type, in your application's Asset Library (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
-Each subdirectory of your Asset Library defines a Bundle that may contain JavaScript files, stylesheets, templates, and even images.
+Each subdirectory of your Asset Library defines a Bundle that may contain JavaScript files, stylesheets, templates, and images.

 ```
 assetLibrary/